 - an eligible exception residency type such as a refugee, stateless person or humanitarian protection

-If you're able able to identify as an Northern Ireland student you may still be eligible for funding as an European Union student.Next
+If you're not able to identify as a Northern Ireland student you may still be eligible for funding as a European Union student.Next

 European Union student (including ROI)

 EU students are from the European Union, including the Republic of Ireland (ROI), European Economic Area (EEA) or Switzerland and all of the following: